kumar-shivang/nvim/readME.md

 # My NVim Config

-This is my personal Neovim configuration.
-I use it for web development and python programming.
+This is my personal Neovim configuration for web development and python programming.
 I used [LazyVim](https://www.lazyvim.org/) as a base and added some plugins and configurations that I like.
 I also added some key mappings that I use frequently.

 ## Installation